Brakefield leads Ole Miss against Memphis after 25-point game - WTOP News

 Oxford, Mississippi; Saturday, 2 p.m.
 EST

-BOTTOM LINE: Ole Miss plays the Memphis Tigers after Jaemyn Brakefield scored 25 points in Ole Miss’ 72-52 win over the NC State Wolfpack.
+BOTTOM LINE: Ole Miss hosts the Memphis Tigers after Jaemyn Brakefield scored 25 points in Ole Miss’ 72-52 win over the NC State Wolfpack.

-The Rebels have gone 5-0 in home games.
-Ole Miss ranks fourth in the SEC with 15.7 assists per game led by Jaylen Murray averaging 3.8.
+The Rebels are 5-0 on their home court.
+Ole Miss is third in the SEC in team defense, allowing 64.5 points while holding opponents to 38.9% shooting.

-TOP PERFORMERS: Allen Flanigan is scoring 19.3 points per game with 7.7 rebounds and 2.3 assists for the Rebels.
-Matthew Murrell is averaging 14.0 points and 4.5 rebounds while shooting 40.0% for Ole Miss.
+TOP PERFORMERS: Jaylen Murray is shooting 32.4% from beyond the arc with 1.8 made 3-pointers per game for the Rebels, while averaging 12.3 points and 3.8 assists.
+Allen Flanigan is shooting 44.7% and averaging 19.3 points for Ole Miss.

-David Jones is averaging 17.8 points, 6.2 rebounds and 2.2 steals for the Tigers.
+David Jones is shooting 44.4% from beyond the arc with 2.7 made 3-pointers per game for the Tigers, while averaging 17.8 points, 6.2 rebounds and 2.2 steals.
 Jaykwon Walton is averaging 11.5 points for Memphis.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.